Light emission in delta-T-driven mesoscopic conductors: Scattering Approach to delta- -driven conductors

 In the tradition of analyzing noise, two distinct contributions of different origins were identified \cite{Schottky,Nyquist,Johnson,Blanter}.
 One is the equilibrium noise (Nyquist-Johnson noise) at thermal equilibrium, attributed to the thermal agitation of the charge carriers, and the other is the nonequilibrium partition noise (shot noise), which arises because an incident charge carrier beam is stochastically divided.
 Hence, it is a consequence of charge quantization.
-In the next paragraph, we are concerned with the question how can the noise spectrum be partitioned into an equilibrium (thermal-like) and a nonequilibrium (delta-T) component in the presence of a temperature difference.
+In the next paragraph, we are concerned with the question how can the noise spectrum be partitioned into an equilibrium (thermallike) and a nonequilibrium (delta-$T$) component in the presence of a temperature difference. \\ \\ In the case of zero frequency and an energy-independent scattering matrix, the thermallike noise is given by